OpenSisma/opensisma.github.io/Documentation.md

 The OpenSisma project's purpose would be to involve citizens of sensitive areas to be aware of the changes and the effects determined by gomernment measures and the way in which those affected the life of citizens themselves.
 Our research would not only be useful for this portion of population but also for the researchers and the scholars that are interested in this topic.

 ## Original datasets and mashed-up datasets
-In order to carry out our analysis, we chose to used datasets that differed in provenance, size and content.
+In order to carry out our analysis, we chose to use datasets that differed in provenance, size and content.

 ### Datasets used
 | ID | Link | Name |